tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 Its wails grew louder, a sickening mix of child and beast, echoing off the log walls.
 Sparks rained down around me as the fire spread, igniting the curtains and scraps of wood.
 The open doorway loomed ahead—it was now or never.
 I hobbled forward, each step an effort, and reached the threshold.
 My hand gripped the doorframe, and I forced myself to glance back one last time.

 The place was a hellscape.
 Charles was on his back, dead.
 Huge hole in his gut, face twisted in agony, gaze fixed on the now flaming roof.
 The wolf thing writhed on the floor, screaming, thrashing desperately, trying in vain to extinguish the fire that had completely engulfed it now.
-Its anguished howls echoed through the dark woods, a terrifying symphony of fury and pain.

 Smoke curled into the night air as I stepped out, gasping for fresh breath, the scent of burning hair, charred flesh, and popping fat lingering in the air.
 I only got a couple of feet from the cabin before I fell onto my side.
 I grunted in pain as I collapsed, rolling onto my back.
 The night sky stretched endlessly above me, the full moon hanging heavy and ominous, casting pale light over the burning structure.

 My vision blurred, pain radiating through my body, and slowly, I felt myself slipping away.
 All that remained was the oppressive roar of flames and the eerie stillness of the forest beyond, pressing in from all sides as I succumbed to blissful unconsciousness.

 It was morning when I stirred awake.
 For a moment, disorientation clouded my mind—I didn’t know where I was.
 Then reality hit me like crashing wave.

 I moved slowly, expecting pain, but to my astonishment, there was none.
 My arm, where the beast had bitten me, had a huge bite mark, nearly identical in shape to Kevin's, and like his, it looked nearly completely healed, as if months had passed.
 Tentatively, I pulled up my shredded shirt and examined the deep claw marks across my chest.
-Even those injuries, which I remembered as raw and agonizing, but this too looked months old.
+Even those injuries, which I remembered as raw and agonizing, looked months old.

 A gnawing hunger gripped me, sharper and more insistent than anything I had ever felt before.
 My stomach churned, aching, demanding to be sated.
 I hadn’t realized how ravenous I truly was until now.
 I forced myself to my feet and surveyed the cabin.
 The roof had collapsed in places, walls reduced to smoldering beams, the entire structure a blackened ruin.
 Amazingly, the fire hadn’t spread to the surrounding forest; the flames had somehow consumed themselves and died out, leaving an eerie silence in their wake.

 I moved cautiously toward the scorched remains, scanning for any sign of life.
 My gaze fell on something large sprawled among the embers.
 Canine jaws, now completely blackened, jutted grotesquely from a twisted body contorted in the agony of death.
 Smoke curled around it, carrying the acrid stench of burnt flesh, making my stomach grumble with hunger.
 I continued surveying the ruins when my eyes fell on another figure.
-Charles still lay on his back, his face completely burned away, arms resting limply at his sides.
+Charles still lay on his back, his face and clothes completely burned away, arms resting limply at his sides.
 I wanted to kneel, to bury him properly, to mourn my friend, but my body’s gnawing hunger forced my attention elsewhere.
 Survival demanded that I search for food before grieving the dead.

 I sifted through the debris, desperate for anything to devour—a morsel, a crumb, anything.
 I lifted a charred beam of wood, and beneath it, I spotted a backpack.
 The one that belonged to Charles.
 As I hoisted it up, the bag ripped open in the process, spilling its contents across the blackened floor.
 GPS, satellite phone, and a granola bar.
 Driven by hunger, ripped open the packaging on the bar and shoved it into my mouth.
 A sharp, stabbing pain shot through my jaw.
 I yanked the bar free and stared in shock: two of my teeth were embedded in it.
 I lifted my hand to my mouth, feeling the gaping void where two upper teeth had been.
 My eyes widened, and my pulse raced uncontrollably.
 I ran my fingers through my hair, trying to steady myself—and to my horror, a large clump came loose in my hand, tumbling to the scorched floor.